A classic Spaghetti and Meatballs recipe adapted from the fabulous Lidia Matticchio Bastianich.

 And no, not one single meatball met it’s fate by rolling on the floor and out the door from someone sneezing.
 It was all good, happy meatball eating, y’all.
 Try these soon.
 I think you’ll be pleased.

-The recipe below was adapted from “Spaghetti and Meatballs” from Lidia’s Favorite Recipes.
+Please note: The recipe below was adapted from “Spaghetti and Meatballs” from Lidia’s Favorite Recipes.
 Lidia’s original meatballs called for both ground pork and beef.
 I used beef only.
 I also cut back on the red pepper flakes in the sauce recipe below, but if you like to live on the spicy side, kick it up a notch by adding more.

 - ¼ cup extra virgin olive oil